Skip to main content

 Subscribe to webhooks

-Get push.completed events on hold transitions.
+Get push.completed events on mode transitions.

 Handle conflicts